tilburgsciencehub/website/content/topics/Analyze/causal-inference/instrumental-variables/Shiftshare.md

 <br>
 Where:

-- The share $s_{i,t-1}$: The lagged or "initial" distribution of the share of immigrants in region $i$ (i.e. past settlement)
+- The share $s_{i,t-1}$: The lagged or "initial" distribution of the share of immigrants in the region $i$ (i.e. past settlement)

 - The shift $m_{j,t}$: The national immigration inflow.

-Note that the shifts vary at a national level, and the shares at a regional level.
+Note that the shifts vary at a national level and the shares at a regional level.

 ### The regression model